yoshifumikusunoki/tsp/README.md

 The last argument `1` is an initial node index for the nearest neighbor method.
 The output is `a.tour`.
 It contains an order of the node indexes.

-Or get a tour randomly.
+Or, get a tour randomly.
 ```
 ./gen_tour 225 1
 ```
 The second `225` indicates the number of nodes of the condiering tour.
 The last `1` is a random seed.

-Get a tour by 3-opt
+Compute a better tour by 3-opt
 ```
 ./tsp_3opt problem/tsp225.tsp a.tour
 ```